 On November 25, 1979 a modern Clubhouse was opened to replace the original building on the Cooks River.
 St George Rowing Club continues to compete and train from its Como base.

 Rowers representing St George Rowing Club have won a number of State and National Titles.
-The Club has produced 6 Olympians.
+The Club has also produced six Olympians.

 For more information please call Mark (0410 544 410)